Pomegranate Fruit Borer: A Hidden Threat to Your Orchard – Here’s How to Control It

 The Pomegranate Fruit Borer (Deudorix isocrates) is a small moth, but don’t let its size fool you.
 Its larvae bore into developing pomegranate fruits, feed on the seeds inside, and leave a trail of rot, waste, and economic loss.

-💰 Directly reduces market value of fruits due to internal damage
+💰 Directly reduces the market value of fruits due to internal damage.

 🔍 How to Identify Fruit Borer Damage